Reform Act 1867: Background

-Birth of the Act
+Birth of the act

 The Conservatives formed a ministry on 26 June 1866, led by Lord Derby as Prime Minister and Disraeli as Chancellor of the Exchequer.
-They were faced with the challenge of reviving Conservatism: Palmerston, the powerful Liberal leader, was dead and the Liberal Party split and defeated.
+They were faced with the challenge of reviving Conservatism: Henry John Temple, 3rd Viscount Palmerston, the powerful Liberal leader, was dead and the Liberal Party was split and defeated.
 Thanks to manoeuvring by Disraeli, Derby's Conservatives saw an opportunity to be a strong, viable party of government; however, there was still a Liberal majority in the House of Commons.

 The Adullamites, led by Robert Lowe, had already been working closely with the Conservative Party.
 The Adullamites were anti-reform, as were the Conservatives, but the Adullamites declined the invitation to enter into Government with the Conservatives as they thought that they could have more influence from an independent position.
 Despite the fact that he had blocked the Liberal Reform Bill, in February 1867, Disraeli introduced his own Reform Bill into the House of Commons.

 By this time the attitude of many in the country had ceased to be apathetic regarding reform of the House of Commons.
 Huge meetings, especially the ‘Hyde Park riots', and the feeling that many of the skilled working class were respectable, had persuaded many that there should be a Reform Bill.
 However, wealthy Conservative MP Lord Cranborne resigned his government ministry in disgust at the bill's introduction.

 The Reform League, agitating for universal suffrage, became much more active, and organized demonstrations of hundreds of thousands of people in Manchester, Glasgow, and other towns.
 Though these movements did not normally use revolutionary language as some Chartists had in the 1840s, they were powerful movements.
 The high point came when a demonstration in May 1867 in Hyde Park was banned by the government.
 Thousands of troops and policemen were prepared, but the crowds were so huge that the government did not dare to attack.
 The Home Secretary, Spencer Walpole, was forced to resign.